gluon/AbletonLive9_RemoteScripts/Novation_Impulse2/readme.txt

 Known issues and todo:
 FIXED: 1) impulse does not disconnect properly and does  not send disconnection message.
-1.5) refactor shift - move it to main class.
+FIXED  1.5) refactor shift - move it to main class.
 FIXED: 2)when track goes down, the bank is not changed.
 3) on initialize mute/solo buttons do not light workaround - press shift button.